ThreeTheOG/Random/README.md

 Filecheck looks over all files in the CWD, checks which end with '.py', strips the last 3 characters, and prints them.

+ImageCompression compresses images.
+(Has many benifits, some are listed in the file itself.)

 ## Contributing